charliemacas/LogRhythmToolchest/CustomIntegrations/LogRhythm&WindmillIntegration/readme.md

 Built for pwsh, ensure you have installed Powershell 7.

-- actions.xml defines the schema within the actions tab of AIE, and what switches are fed to the .ps1 files during the actually running of the script.
+- actions.xml defines the schema within the actions tab of AIE, and what switches are fed to the .ps1 files during the actual run of the script.
 - The individual PS1 files are each action, and they are fairly self explanatory, just slight variations on body, to accomadate sending to other platforms.
 The main highlight/action this page goes into is Windmill SOAR Automation engine, via Webhook Trigger.
 - Feel free to adapt and repackage your own version in the LogRhythm console, or just download the LPI file in it's own folder within this repo.
 - You will need the below things to get the main Windmill SOAR Webhook working, free Windmill cloud instances are available or you can install locally.